 We aim to be flexible employers.
 Hours can be tailored to suit (within the core hours of 09:00–17:00 on weekdays).
-We’re based by Exeter’s quay where we can provide a desk and a computer for you – but you may work from home—or another suitable location—for some of the time if you wish (you’ll need a good internet connection with a generous data allowance if you choose to do this).
-Interaction with colleagues will take place using online tools including email and video conferencing.
+We’re based on Pinhoe Road in Exeter (about 10 minutes’ walk from the city centre) where we can provide a desk and a computer for you – but you may work from home—or another suitable location—for some of the time if you wish (you’ll need a good internet connection with a generous data allowance if you choose to do this).
+Interaction with colleagues will take place using online tools including email, chat and video conferencing.

 You can listen to Devonstream by clicking the link above, and read more about us and our policies on other pages of this website.
 We encourage you to do both of these things before applying.

-Much of the content on Devonstream will be submitted by individuals and groups from around the county, through our website.
+Much of the content on Devonstream is submitted by individuals and groups from around the county, through our website.

 We are seeking people to help us moderate (check) that content, and to help with other aspects of running an online radio station.

-(Note that these are behind-the-scenes roles, not on-air/DJ roles.)
+(Note that these are behind-the-scenes administrative roles, not on-air/DJ roles.)